 Your vet should write the 15-digit microchip number into the margin of the rabies certificate and date it identically.
 Albanian officials at Tirana International Airport look for exactly that — matching dates and a chip number that scans to the certificate.

-How do you get a US dog to Tirana?
+How do you fly a dog from the US to Tirana?

-No airline operates a direct US-to-Tirana route, so the connecting hub decides your pet’s experience.
+No airline operates a direct US-to-Tirana route, so flights to Albania from the US all route through a connecting hub that decides your dog’s experience.
 The four practical options for a small in-cabin dog are Lufthansa via Frankfurt or Munich, Turkish Airlines via Istanbul, Austrian Airlines via Vienna, and ITA Airways via Rome.
 Each has a different cabin size limit, fee, and pet-lounge situation.

 The math for cabin pets is straightforward: combined weight of dog plus carrier under 17 lb (8 kg) gets you on board.
 Above that, you’re looking at cargo, which most owners want to avoid.
 The carrier dimensions vary more than the weight rule does.